 In contrast, conservation tillage systems are designed to limit soil disturbance while maintaining a protective amount of crop residue on the soil surface: zero tillage, minimum tillage, strip tillage, and mulch-based practices.
 These systems are central to conservation agriculture, which aims at three principles: no or minimum mechanical soil disturbance, permanent soil cover, and crop rotation including legumes ((Srivastava, 2025).
 After long-term adoption, the practices have been found to be quite beneficial due to considerable improvements in soil aggregation, biological activity, reduced erosion, and water retention.
 These improvements play an important role in increasing the resilience of agricultural systems against climatic variability (Hussain, et al., 2021).

 Long-term conservation tillage has gained significant global attention as the foundation of sustainable intensification, especially in those regions characterized by soil degradation, low water availability, and yield decline (Kan, et al., 2020).
 Conservation tillage contributes to wider climate-smart agriculture approaches through improved soil organic carbon dynamics, beneficial microbial communities, and reduced erosion.
 It thus presents a means of maintaining soil health, conserving natural resources, and sustaining crop yields amidst a climate that is becoming increasingly variable (Steponavičienė, et al., 2024).
+Tillage remains a fundamental activity of agricultural land management.
+It includes soil disturbance, turning of the soil, and reshaping to favorably change the physical condition of the soil for plant growth.
+The operations serve to break up, loosen, crush, or sometimes compact the soil aggregates (Liang, et al., 2025).
+Properly done and timely tillage contributes to increased productivity due to improved structure and consequently easier carrying out of agronomic operations.
+In addition, conservation-effective tillage can enhance erosion control to better retain soil moisture (de Sousa, and Grichar, (2024)

+.
+Soil erosion is greatly affected by soil structure, and the importance of this factor increases as the proportion of silt and fine sand fractions in the soil increases.
+The more silt and sand found in the soil, the more susceptible it is to erosion, meaning that the study area has a potential erosion risk.
+Earlier work reported an increase in erosion rates with the rise in fractions of sand and silt (Ding, and Huang 2017).
+Based on physical and chemical analyses, soils in this area are strongly alkaline, with very high calcium levels, though the nitrogen (N) content is notably inadequate.
+Additionally, low organic matter means low stability of soil aggregates, hence limiting its potential for water and nutrient retention (Kekane, et al., 2015).

+Climatic conditions, continuous disturbance of the soil, burning of stubble, and scarce organic amendments have together caused a decline in the fertility of the soil and erosion at an increased rate.
+The higher concentration of calcium, magnesium, phosphorus, and potassium was also reported in the soil (Meryem and Funda 2015).

 This review assimilates existing literature to assess the impacts of long-term conservation tillage on soil structure, moisture dynamics, and erosion control within a wide range of agroecosystems.
 It collates evidence from global and regional studies, indicating how conservation tillage modifies main soil physical properties like bulk density, porosity, infiltration rate, and aggregate stability.
 The review also addresses hydrological consequences in terms of water retention, evapotranspiration patterns, and overall soil-water balance resulting from prolonged conservation tillage (Wang, et al., 2025).